hwikgren/PNANetwork/PersonExtractionPdfFile/Readme.md

 					snippet have been iterated over
 			* Continue from the following word
 3. Save the information
-* Write a treemap with individuals and their info + names of the documents they appear in to a binary file called pdfNames.ser
+* Write a treemap with individuals and their info + names of the documents they appear in to a binary file called pdfNames.bin
 * Write a list of individuals with their info + names of the documents they appear in to a file called _..Output/individualsInPdffile_

 The script uses